kashyapshashankv/stellaris-migrate/CONTRIBUTING.md

 ### Prerequisites

-The same prerequisites apply for development as for using vJailbreak:
+The same prerequisites apply for development as for using Stellaris Migrate:

 - VMware vCenter with appropriate permissions
 - OpenStack-compliant cloud target